Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-booking-component.md

 🐢 The fourth tab is the confirmation one that will fire once they ahve successfully paid for the trip.

 Next up we will start building out the forms.
+So if things do not work while we build out the components do not stress